Devoxx4KidsDE/workshop-maze-vr/README.md

 # Devoxx4Kids Workshop - Maze VR

 Designed for a devoxx4kids workshop to show children how to do objective programming and see what their maze in virtual reality look like

 ![stereoscopic view](https://raw.githubusercontent.com/Devoxx4KidsDE/workshop-maze-vr/master/presentation/screenshot-splitscreen.png)

 ## Start

-Just clone this repository and type ``npm install`` in the workshop-maze-vr directory (be shure you have a latest version of node.js).
+Just clone this repository and type ``npm install`` in the _workshop-maze-vr/_ directory (be sure you have a latest version of node.js).
 After the dependencies are installed start the server with ``npm start``.
 The server is now available at http://localhost:4000